-The Offer Bonds shall be constituted by a Trust Agreement (the "Trust Agreement") to be executed on or about [June 1, 2022] between FLI and China Bank Trust and Asset Management Group as Trustee.
+The Offer Bonds shall be constituted by a Trust Agreement to be executed on or about [•], 2023 between FLI and Rizal Commercial Banking Corporation - Trust and Investments Group as Trustee.
 The Trustee has no interest in or relation to FLI which may conflict with the performance of its functions as trustee for the Offer Bonds.
 The description of and the terms and conditions of the Offer Bonds as set out below is subject to the detailed provisions of the Trust Agreement.

-A Registry and Paying Agency Agreement shall be executed on or about [June 1, 2022] (the "Registry and Paying Agency Agreement") in relation to the Offer Bonds between FLI and the Philippine Depository & Trust Corp. as Registrar and Paying Agent.
+A Registry and Paying Agency Agreement shall be executed on or about [•], 2023 in relation to the Offer Bonds between FLI and PDTC as Registrar and Paying Agent.
 PDTC has no interest in or relation to the Company which may conflict with the performance of its functions.